Develop genuine skill, understanding and confidence, and take your practice to a professional level with our MA Design.

 Trimester three

-In the final trimester, you'll work exclusively on your Masters Project.
-This is a self-directed, double practice module and you’ll be working towards your final Degree Show.
-By this stage you'll have established a line of enquiry for your practice and will be working to a proposal for the show that you have developed.
+In the final trimester, you will work exclusively on your Masters Project.
+This is a self-directed, double weighted practice module in which you’ll be focussing your attention on your final Degree Show.
+By this stage you will have established a line of enquiry for your practice and will be working to a proposal for the show that you have developed.
 You’ll work in the studio with increasing independence to produce a body of work that demonstrates your advanced knowledge and understanding of your professional practice.
 The final MA Show exhibition will take place at the Locksbrook campus and will be open to the public.

 Course modules